 The National Maritime Museum Cornwall privacy statement

 This privacy statement is effective as of May 2018.
+Reviewed and updated September 2019.

-At The National Maritime Museum Cornwall (NMMC) we recognise the importance of protecting your personal information and are committed to processing it responsibly and in compliance with the General Data Protection Regulation 2018.
+At National Maritime Museum Cornwall (NMMC) we recognise the importance of protecting your personal information and are committed to processing it responsibly and in compliance with the General Data Protection Regulation 2018.

 What personal data do we collect about you?